wanghao9610/X-SAM/README.md

 - **`2025-07-24`**: We release the [Demo](http://47.115.200.157:7861) of X-SAM.

 ## :rocket: Introduction
-This project provides the official PyTorch implementation, pre-trained models, training code, and demo code of X-SAM.
+This project provides the official PyTorch implementation of X-SAM.

 * X-SAM is novel unified segmentation MLLMs, which offers superior performance on all image segmentation benchmarks.